AxiosLeo/node-koapp/README.md

 const router = new Router("/test", {
   method: "any",
   validator: {
-    // url params, like `/test/{:id}`, the 'id' is required and must be an integer
+    // URL params, like `/test/{:id}`, where 'id' is required and must be an integer
     params: {
       id: "required|integer",
     },